cyjake/leoric/docs/querying.md

 Every paginated query should use a deterministic order.
 If the primary sort column is not unique, add a unique column such as the primary key as a tie-breaker.
 For example, use `updatedAt DESC, id DESC` rather than `updatedAt DESC` alone.
 Otherwise rows with the same `updatedAt` value may move between pages.

+The order should also match a usable index.
+Ordering by the primary key alone is efficient for an unfiltered table scan, but it can make a filtered query choose between an index that filters well and one that returns rows in the requested order.
+For filtered pagination, use a composite index whose leading columns satisfy equality filters and whose remaining columns match the cursor order.
+For example, `WHERE tenant_id = ?
+ORDER BY updated_at DESC, id DESC` is commonly supported by an index on `(tenant_id, updated_at, id)`, with `id` providing uniqueness.
+Index capabilities and query plans vary, so verify important queries with your database's `EXPLAIN` facility.

 ### Limit and Offset

 Limit/offset pagination is straightforward and supports jumping directly to a page number.
 It is a good fit for small result sets and interfaces where users need numbered pages.